 Inuit Cultural Education Centres Grant Program

-Indigenous and Northern Affairs Canada (INAC)'s Inuit Cultural Education Centres Grant Program provides grants to Inuit individuals and Inuit cultural education centres to develop and promote Inuit cultural heritage.
+Indigenous Services Canada (ISC)'s Inuit Cultural Education Centres Grant Program provides grants to Inuit individuals and Inuit cultural education centres to develop and promote Inuit cultural heritage.

 About the program